DomosHaidou/coderoncode/_posts/2017-03-26-neural-networks-without-a-phd-part2.markdown

 ---
 layout: post
 title: "Neural Networks Without a PhD: Components of a Neural Network"
+date: 2017-03-26T07:38:13-04:00
-description: "A series focused on preseting Neural Networks and the related concepts in layman's terms, that is to say without specialized knowledge in math or machine learning."
+description: "A series focused on presenting Neural Networks and the related concepts in layman's terms, that is to say without specialized knowledge in math or machine learning."

 published: true
 type: post